printfuck/xExtension-Readable/README.md

 ## Setup

+### Install the Extension

+You have to clone the extension into your designated extension folder

+### Deploy the Containers

-If you run FreshRSS from docker-compose, this is what you need to add to your config.
-Maybe have a look at the example `docker-compose.yml` file for complete reference.
+If you run FreshRSS with docker-compose, this is what you need to add to your config.
+Maybe have a look at the example `compose.yml` file for complete reference.

 ```
   read:
-    image: "phpdockerio/readability-js-server"
+    image: phpdockerio/readability-js-server
     restart: always

   merc:
-    image: "wangqiru/mercury-parser-api"
+    image: wangqiru/mercury-parser-api
     restart: always

   fivefilters: